chainofflowers/tribes/README.md

 - A. You could do testing, joining a test cluster.
 In such a case , you will be requested to join the Tribe , join discussions, and so on.
 In case you see a bug, just collect the logs and  send them to me.
 Logs are in ${HOME}\News\logs\tribes.2015-Jun-10.1700.log

 - Q. How it works this "_sent them to me_"?
-- A. Just write _gitadmin AT wolfstep.cc_ and ask to partecipate.
+- A. Just write _gitadmin AT wolfstep.cc_ and ask to help.
 Then we can use the GitBucket to open issues.

 - Q. Could I contribute to the code, also?
 - A. Being honest, no. This is something I do for fun, to experiment with golang, to implement stuffs.
 Don't take me wrong if I say no: is not about you.
 It is _my_ fun. :)